 The semi-precious stone market is endlessly diverse.
 These stones can have a variety of appearances and personal meanings to the buyer.
 If you are newly in the market for one of these, it’s a good idea to learn something about the market.
 You’ll make a better buy, and make sure that you’ve chosen something that you or a loved one will truly cherish.

 Gems are considered precious due to their beauty and rarity.
 Other, more plentiful stones, still have great beauty, but due to their natural availability, will not command as high a price as diamonds or emeralds.
 These stones, like amethysts for example, will fluctuate in price according to market demands and the discovery of new reserves.

 There are a lot of details to consider here.
 Stones are graded according to opacity (from A up to AAA).
 Flawnessness and finish are also considered.
 Cut is evaluated – both shape and surface area on the finished stone.
 Both of these contribute to brilliance, color, and glare from light.
 Carat, or the weight of the finished stone, is measured.

-Buy What You Like.
 If you are new to the world of semi-precious stones, make an educated choice, but just buy something you like.
 By actually owning one of these stones, you’ll learn to perceive details about them that you can’t appreciate simply reading about the subject.
 You’ll know a lot more going into your next purchase.

 They will answer questions directly, without confusion, and will make you feel confident in the stone you are buying.
 Many good sellers are available online: Black Opal Direct, even some sellers on Ebay.
 Just make sure that you perform due diligence when evaluating a precious stone seller, just as you would the stone itself.
 A good merchant will help you learn a lot more about what you are buying, not just sell you a good stone.

 Semi-precious stones are a great way for a person to invest in beautiful natural materials, without paying the high premiums of diamonds or rubies.
 Many of these stones will be just as impressive to the eye, but have a lower value because of their relative commonality.
 Don’t let this discourage you.
 All varieties have properties all their own, and you will find much to love about whatever you buy.